-In case you missed the September Army of Women Research Results Webinar, the video broadcast is now available!
-The webinar featured Dr. Susan Love, Chief Visionary Officer of Dr. Susan Love Foundation for Breast Cancer Research and the Principal Investigator of the Bacterial and Viral Diversity Study and the Mapping the Breast Ducts Study.
+In case you missed the September Love Research Army Research Results Webinar, the video broadcast is now available!
+The webinar featured Dr. Susan Love, Founder & Chief Visionary Officer of Dr. Susan Love Foundation for Breast Cancer Research and the Principal Investigator of the Bacterial and Viral Diversity Study and the Mapping the Breast Ducts Study.
 Watch the recording above to hear Dr. Love discuss the study results and read a summary of the studies below.

 Bacterial and Viral Diversity Study